-In particular when Forex trading, traders who use a fundamental analysis approach would monitor and analyse the following:
+In particular, when Forex trading, traders who use a fundamental analysis approach would monitor and analyse the following:

 - Central Bank events: This would include Central Bank Meeting decisions, statements and press conferences, the publication of Central Bank Meeting Minutes, and speakers from the major Central Banks.
 Learn more about Central Banks And Monetary Policy.

-- Economic data: Economic data releases, particularly from Tiers 1 and 2 of the major economies, can have a significant impact on the currency for that economy.
+- Economic data: Economic data releases, particularly from Tiers 1 and 2 of the major economies, can have a significant impact on the currency of that economy.
 Fundamental analysis of the possible data release and the chances of that data being above or below the consensus data is key.

 - Interest rate differentials: One of the biggest drivers of the value of Forex pairs is the differential between interest rates along the government yield curve for different economies.

-- Geopolitical events: Geopolitical events like elections, acts of God (such as earthquakes, and hurricanes), plus trade and military conflicts can all impact Forex markets.
-Analysis of these types of geopolitical events is possible, but can be very difficult and is subject to potentially large analytical errors.
+- Geopolitical events: Geopolitical events like elections, acts of God (such as earthquakes and hurricanes), plus trade and military conflicts can all impact Forex markets.
+Analysis of these types of geopolitical events is possible but can be very difficult and is subject to potentially large analytical errors.

 Sentiment analysis is a way of gauging how people feel about something.
-It can be applied to any type of content or data, including social media, reviews, articles etc. and it can be used to understand the general feeling around a certain topic.
+It can be applied to any type of content or data, including social media, reviews, articles etc., and it can be used to understand the general feeling around a certain topic.
 It is a branch of data science that analyses people’s emotions, opinions, and attitudes.
 This can be used to discover how a group feels about certain topics.

 As a market trader, it is essential to understand what sentiment analysis is and how it can be used to your advantage.
 By analysing markets and trader sentiment, you can potentially predict future market trends and make more informed decisions about where and when to place trades.

-Forex market sentiment indicates the general attitude of traders toward a particular currency (like, say the US Dollar) or a currency pair (such as EUR/GBP).
+Forex market sentiment indicates the general attitude of traders toward a particular currency (like, say, the US Dollar) or a currency pair (such as EUR/GBP).
 It is the crowd psychology of a currency market, its tone or its feeling, as shown through the activity and price movement of the Forex pair.